jdeath/CheckRoyalCaribbeanPrice/README.md

 Note: Due to API limiations, `BrowseRoyalCaribbeanPrice.py` only shows price for the default variant (eg. 1 Wifi device not 2, 12 evian bottles not 24), These items are for sale, but the API does not return price.
 The `CheckRoyalCaribbeanPrice.py` script will find the price for these.
 There are no plans to add price checking/price history to this script.
 Use the `CheckRoyalCaribbeanPrice.py` script for that.
 If you really want to check public prices which may not be representative of the real deal you can get, just use `RoyalPriceTracker.com`.

+Cruise activity schedule, such as trivia and game shows, often only populated a few days before the cruise.
+Look at sailing 1 or 2 in the list to get an idea of current activities on the ship.